Can you drop a no contact order in Minnesota? If you asked for it in family court in the first place, it’s civil and you can drop it.

-If a condition of pretrial release is violated; the court’s remedy is to issue an arrest warrant, jail, and revisit the issue of pretrial release in a new bail hearing.
+If a defendant violates a condition of pretrial release; the court’s remedy is to issue an arrest warrant.
+Then after the defendant is in jail, the court revisits the issue of pretrial release in a new bail hearing.

-As a result, when it comes to the No Contact condition, the defendant gets little benefit from the higher, unconditional bail.
+So, when it comes to the No Contact condition; the defendant gets little benefit from the higher, unconditional bail.

 Do courts ever drop a No Contact Order?